 4. Contraceptive Injection

-Contraceptive injection are an injection and is normally given while the patient is menstruating.
+Contraceptive injection is normally given while the patient is menstruating.
 This is to ensure the patient is not pregnant at the time of the injection.
 It gives three months protection from pregnancy and provides protection immediately after the first injection.

 Contraceptive injections contain a form of progesterone and many women find they stop having their period.
 There is no reason for worry if this occurs.
 The lining of your uterus does not thicken due to the progesterone, therefore there is no menstrual bleeding.
 Contraceptive injections are not protective against sexually transmitted disease.